 The Company accounts for its derivative financial instruments in accordance with ASC Topic 815, Derivatives and Hedging.
 Derivatives are recognized at fair value and presented as "Other assets" and "Other liabilities" on the Company's Consolidated Balance Sheets as applicable.
 The related gains or losses are included in operating activities as changes in other assets and other liabilities in the Company's Consolidated Statements of Cash Flow.
 Changes in fair value are recorded based on whether the derivative is designated and qualified for hedge accounting.
 For Cash Flow hedges, changes in fair value are recorded in OCI and are reclassified to Other Operating Income in the Company's Consolidated Statements of Income when the hedged transaction is reflected in earnings.
 For Fair Value hedges, the change in the fair value of the hedge and the hedged item are included in Other operating income in the Company's Consolidated Statements of Income.
-Changes in fair value on derivatives not designated for hedge accounting are included in Other operating income in the Company's Consolidated Statements of Income.
 Actual cash receipts and/or payments and related accruals on derivatives related to hedges are recorded as adjustments to the interest income or interest expense associated with the hedged item.
 For the over-the-counter derivatives cleared with central clearinghouses, the variation margin is treated as settlement of the related derivatives fair values.

 Derivative instruments contain an element of credit risk that arises from the potential failure of a counterparty to perform according to the terms of the contract.
 The Company's exposure to derivative counterparty credit risk at any point in time is equal to the amount reported as a derivative asset on the Company's Consolidated Balance Sheets assuming no recoveries of underlying collateral.
-The Company reduces counterparty risk through various mitigating measures including clearing certain over-the-counter derivatives with central clearinghouses through futures commission merchants due to applicable regulatory requirements and entering into legally enforceable master netting agreements and collateral agreements, where possible, with certain derivative counterparties to mitigate the risk of default on a bilateral basis.
+The Company reduces counterparty risk through various mitigating measures including clearing certain over-the-counter derivatives with central clearinghouses through futures commission merchants due to applicable regulatory requirements and entering into legally enforceable master netting agreements and collateral agreements, where possible, with certain derivative counterparty to post collateral basis.
 These bilateral agreements typically provide the right to offset exposures and require one counterparty to post collateral on derivative instruments in a net liability position to the other counterparty.
 The Company does not offset such financial instruments for financial reporting purposes, and these offsetting positions are not considered to be material to the Company's consolidated financial statements.